jeremiah-c-leary/vhdl-style-guide/docs/contributing.rst

 ######################

 VSG started out to solve a problem and learn how to code in Python.
-The learning part is still on going, and I am sure the code base could be improved.
+The learning part is still on going, and the code base could always be improved.
-I run the code through *Codacy* and *Code Climate*, and they are very helpful.
+The code base is run through *Codacy* and *Code Climate*, and they are very helpful.
-However, I would appreciate any suggestions to improve the code base.
+However, any suggestions to improve the code base would be appreciated.

 Create an issue and use the **refactor** label for any code which could be improved.

 Feature Requests
 ################

-Let me know if there is anything I could add to VSG easier to use.
+VSG is still a work in progress and by no means feature complete.
-The following features were not in my original concept of VSG.
+In fact, the following features were not in the original concept of VSG.

 * fix
 * fix_phase
 * output_format
 * backup

-Fix is probably the most important feature of VSG.
+Fix is probably the most important feature.
-I added it when someone said it would be nice if VSG just fixed the problems it found.
+It was added when a user said it would be nice if VSG just fixed the problems it found.
-There may be other important features, I just have not thought of them yet.
+There may be other important missing features in the current implementation.

-If you have an idea for a new feature, create an issue with the **enhancement** label.
+Create an issue with the **enhancement** label for any new features.

 Pull Requests
 #############

 Pull requests are always welcome.

-I am trying to follow a Test Driven Development (TDD) process.
+VSG was developed using a Test Driven Development (TDD) process.
-Currently there are over 1000 tests.
+There are over 1000 tests which cover individual rules and other features of VSG.
-If you do add a new feature or fix a bug, I would appreciate a new or updated test to go along with the change.
+For each pull request, an accompaning test to validate the pull request would be appreciated.

+Refer to `Setting up a Development Environment <setting_up_a_development_environment.html#running-unit-tests>`_ for more information on how to get started.

+Quality Control
+###############

+This project uses the following open source tools to help with code quality:

-I use *Travis CI* to run all the tests.
+* *Travis CI* to run all the tests.
-I also use *Codacy* and *Code Climate* to check for code style issues.
+* *Codacy* and *Code Climate* to check for code style issues.
-I use *Codcov* to check the code coverage of the tests.
+* *Codcov* to check the code coverage of the tests.

-*Travis CI* will run these tools when a pull request is made.
 The results will be available on the pull request Github page.